Assistant Professor

 My research focuses on democratic representation, the media, and public opinion's role in policymaking, with an emphasis on state and local politics.
 I am particularly interested in understanding how actors such as local news organizations and political parties enhance or weaken the links between the public and elected representatives.
 I also study political methodology, in particular methods for public opinion estimation.

 I received my PhD in Political Science from Columbia University.
-I also have an MPP from the John F. Kennedy School of Government at Harvard University and a BA from Indiana University in Journalism and Political Science.
+I also earned an MPP from the John F. Kennedy School of Government at Harvard University and a BA in Journalism and Political Science from Indiana University.
 Previously, I worked as a journalist covering state and local politics for the Tampa Bay Times, Miami Herald, and Indianapolis Star.

 – Best Graduate Student Poster, 2022 State Politics and Policy Conference